 Additional scientific studies are underway to hone in further on the advantages of physical exercise in people that have Parkinson’s disease, as well as the precise reasoning behind it.
 For the time being, in the event your loved one has been diagnosed with Parkinson’s disease, it’s certainly advantageous to talk to his or her primary care physician for a recommended exercise regimen.

 For help with safe, dependable transportation and accompaniment to a doctor’s appointment or workout program, or encouragement and motivation to take part in a regular exercise program at home, call Live Well at Home at 916-459-3220 or 209-883-6064.
-Our professional in-home respite care in Roseville, CA is available to improve quality of life for those with Parkinson’s disease, or any other condition of aging.
-Contact us for more information.
+Our professional in home care in Elk Grove is available to improve quality of life for those with Parkinson’s disease, or any other condition of aging.
+Contact us for more information and to learn about all the areas we serve in California.